 - Think about your naps

 Despite their sometimes bad reputation, naps are good- they increase productivity to such an extent that many companies have actual nap rooms where employees can catnap.
-But, if your need to sleep is compulsive, and because you’ve been feeling lethargic and sleepy the whole day, then there may be other factors at play, including stress and health issues.
-A short nap under an hour and a half, even a fifteen minute snooze, can help you in many ways, with creativity and concentration.
+But, if you need to sleep is compulsive, and because you’ve been feeling lethargic and sleepy the whole day, then there may be other factors at play, including stress and health issues.
+A short nap under an hour and a half, even a fifteen-minute snooze, can help you in many ways, with creativity and concentration.
 Make sure to not overdo it.
 And if you find yourself dropping off mid-work during the day, do speak to a doctor about it.

 - Put it out of your mind